Green-Bat/ArkhamSpeedrunningWiki.github.io/VD-Origins.md

 # Bane Hideout Glide

 Bane hideout glide is _extremely_ difficult to do on controller, if not outright impossible.
-Even if it were to be done, it would not be of any benefit on console, as doing it will require at least one butterfly glide to be performed to be able to finish the run, which, as stated before, is not possible on controller.
+Even if possible, it would not be of any benefit on console, as doing it will require at least one Butterfly Glide to be able to finish the run.